jlevy/og-equity-compensation/README.md

 - Never accept an offer verbally or in writing unless you’re ready to stand by your word.
 In practice, occasionally people do accept an offer and then renege, but in the United States, this is considered a very bad thing to do.
 It puts the company in a difficult position (as they may have declined and lost other candidates based on your acceptance), and will hurt your reputation.
 - Robby Grossman gives [a good overview](http://rob.by/2013/negotiating-your-startup-job-offer/) of equity compensation and negotiation suggestions.

+## Common Scenarios

+- Once you have stock options, what are the possible scenarios for exercise?
+Generally, you should consider these possibilities:
+  - **Exercise and hold**: You can write the company a check and pay any taxes on the spread.
+You are then a stockholder, with a stock certificate that may have value in the future.
+As discussed above, you may do this “early”, even immediately upon grant, before vesting (if early exercise is available to you), sometime after vesting, or after leaving the company, as long as the exercise window is open.
+Recall that often the window closes soon you leave a company, e.g. 90 days after termination.
+  - **Wait until acquisition**: If the company is acquired for a large multiple of the exercise price, you may then use your options to buy valuable stock.
+However, as discussed, your shares could be worth next to nothing unless the sale price exceeds the liquidation overhang, since preferred stock is paid up first.
+  - **Secondary market**: As discussed above, in some cases it’s possible to exercise and sell the stock in a private company directly to a private party.
+But this generally requires some cooperation from the company and is not something you can always count on.
+  - **Cashless exercise**: In the event of an IPO, a broker can allow you to exercise all of your vested options and immediately sell a portion of them into the public market, removing the need for cash up front to exercise and pay taxes.
+- [Alex MacCaw’s guide](http://blog.alexmaccaw.com/an-engineers-guide-to-stock-options#exercising) includes a few more detailed example scenarios.

 ## Documents and Agreements

 This section covers a few kinds of documents you’re likely to see.
 It’s not exhaustive, as titles and details vary.